AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 ## Introduction

 Secure Shell (SSH) servers are more common than you might think.
 Although we've been focusing on creating a practice lab environment to experiment in, you should know that almost every computer has the capacity to function as an SSH server.
-The laptop you use every day can do it and, especially if you've been given a machine from your employer, it's possible that an SSH server is already running on it specifically so that the IT department can remotely administer your work computer.
+The laptop you use every day can do it and, especially if you've been given a machine from your employer, it's possible that an SSH server is already running on it so that the IT department can administer it remotely.
 Many home routers have both a Web interface and a command line interface, and SSH is often what provides this command-line access.

 > :beginner: SSH is not the only remote command-line login tool.
 [Telnet](https://simple.wikipedia.org/wiki/Telnet) is a longstanding alternative, which many computers such as home routers still offer today.
-However, Telnet is fundamentally insecure because it has not built-in encryption capabilities, which is both why SSH was created in the first place and why SSH is so often used to replace Telnet.
+However, Telnet is fundamentally insecure because it has no built-in encryption capabilities.
+This omission is both why SSH was created in the first place and why SSH is so often used to replace Telnet.
 The other notable ancestor to SSH was the suite of programs known as the [Berkeley r-commands](https://en.wikipedia.org/wiki/Berkeley_r-commands), such as `rsh` ("remote shell") and `rlogin` ("remote login").
-Like Telnet, these programs and protocol lack encryption, so have all been obsoleted by SSH.
+Like Telnet, these programs and their protocol lack encryption, so have all been obsoleted by SSH.

-Of course, if *you* can access a machine's command line over SSH, so too can anyone else.
-This is why *securing* SSH access is so critically important.
+Of course, if you can access a machine's command line over SSH, so too can anyone else.
+This is why securing SSH access is so critically important.
 An SSH server is something like the "front door" to your computer.
 An unsecured SSH server on a network is by far the first thing most intruders look for.
 These days, if you put an SSH server up on the Internet, you'll see login attempts within minutes.

 Of course, whether or not someone can actually log in to your computer via its SSH server depends on a number of factors.
 Most obviously, they must possess the appropriate *access credentials*.
-For example, they need to know the username and password combination for a user with SSH access, or they must have a copy of that user's private SSH key, which is literally a key to the front door.
+For example, they need to know the username and password combination for a user account that has SSH access, or they must have a copy of that user's private SSH key, which is literally a key to the front door.
 In this lab, we'll explore both of these *authentication methods*, and we'll see why password-based authentication is much less secure than SSH key-based authentication.
 We'll also reconfigure the SSH server so that only the more secure options are available for use, a process often known as *hardening*.

-Finally, it's worth pointing out that the name "Secure Shell" has, over time, become something of a misnomer.
-Although originally invented as a mechanism to provide secure command line access to a shell over an unsecured network (hence the name, "secure shell"), SSH is actually a suite of several applications, none of which is a shell and only one of which is actually called `ssh`, along with a [specific communications protocol that was eventually standardized as RFC 4253](https://tools.ietf.org/html/rfc4253).
+Moreover, the name "Secure Shell" has, over time, become something of a misnomer.
+Although originally invented as a mechanism to provide secure command line access to a shell over an unsecured network (hence the name, "secure shell"), SSH is actually a suite of several applications, none of which is a shell and only one of which is actually called `ssh`.
+The name also refers to a [specific communications protocol that was eventually standardized as RFC 4253](https://tools.ietf.org/html/rfc4253).
 Thanks to this generic communications protocol, SSH can be used to secure any kind of communication between two endpoints, a process often referred to as *SSH tunneling*.
 For example, you can route your Web browser through an "SSH tunnel," thus making it appear to the Web site you're browsing as though your computer is the SSH server itself, and not your laptop.

 > :beginner: [SSH tunneling](https://en.wikipedia.org/wiki/Tunneling_protocol#Secure_Shell_tunneling) is so termed because the protection SSH provides is on-the-fly encryption by the sender and on-the-fly decryption by the receiver.
-While a message is travelling from the sender to the receiver, it is impenetrable to any eavesdroppers along the path the message takes to get to its destination.
-Metaphorically, it has entered "an encrypted tunnel."
+While a message is travelling from the sender to the receiver, it is impenetrable to any eavesdroppers who happen to be somewhere along the same path the message takes to get to its destination.
+Metaphorically, the message has entered "an encrypted tunnel."
 In network engineering parlance, when you route one application's network traffic inside a tunnel provided by a second, we say that you have "encapsulated" the first application's traffic inside the second's; to use the Web browsing example from earlier, we might say you have "encapsulated HTTP within SSH."
 This same form of impenetrable tunnel is also how vanilla SSH connections work, although in that case we typically say that the connection is simply "using SSH" rather than "being tunnelled."

-All that being said, it is possible to configure and use SSH in such a way as it will *not* be secure.
-Despite its name, the "Secure" Shell still has some security weaknesses.
-For example, putting aside any legal implications for a moment, it doesn't make a difference if you lock your front door when the lock is easy to pick.
+Finally, despite its name, the "Secure" Shell still has some security weaknesses.
+For example, putting aside legal implications, it makes little difference if you lock your front door with a lock that's easy to pick.
 Intruders will still be able to get in through that very same front door.
 This is also true with SSH: using a weak SSH key won't keep any committed intruders out.
 Similarly, it doesn't matter how good your front door's lock is if the patio window is wide open.
 Burglars will just enter through the open window.
 This, too, matters when securing a machine that has an SSH server on it: why bother trying to break in through the SSH server if there's an easier way in?

-The takeaway is that security is always going to be a process in which you are trying to raise the bar to unauthorized entry.
+Security is always going to be a process in which you are trying to raise the bar to unauthorized entry.
+There is never just one thing to do that will magically "secure" your stuff.
 The more precautions you take, the less likely you'll be chosen as a target of opportunistic attackers, and the longer it will take a dedicated adversary to intrude.
-Your task, as an SSH server administrator, is to slow attackers down as much as possible for as long as possible.
+The task of securing something ("hardening" it) is to slow attackers down as much as possible for as long as possible.

 Let's get started by taking a look around.

 ## SSH server host keys and fingerprints

-SSH always has two parts: a client, invoked by the `ssh(1)` command, and a server, invoked by the `sshd(8)` command.
-Typically, you'll start at an SSH client.
-You will be making connections to (i.e., requests of) a listening SSH server.
-We say the server is "listening" because it is waiting (listening) to be told what to do.
-Once the server receives a request from a client, it will respond in some way, either allowing or denying the request.
-Every SSH connection has these two components.
-We call these components *endpoints* because they are each one end of the connection.
-This request-and-response model is called a [*client-server architecture*](https://wiki.wikipedia.org/wiki/Client%E2%80%93server_model).
+SSH has two main parts: a client, invoked by the `ssh(1)` command, and a server, invoked by the `sshd(8)` command.
+In day-to-day use, you'll start with using an SSH client and will be making connections to (i.e., requests of) a listening SSH server.
+Once the server hears (receives) a request from a client, it will respond in some way, either allowing or denying the request.
+Every SSH connection involves these two parts.
+We call these parts *endpoints* because they are each one end of the connection.
+This request-and-response model, in which one program makes requests of another, is called a [*client-server architecture*](https://wiki.wikipedia.org/wiki/Client%E2%80%93server_model).

-For the purposes of this lab, we will be treating the CentOS 7 virtual machine as the SSH server.
+> :beginner: There isn't anything particularly magical about "servers."
+For the purposes of this lab, we will always be treating the CentOS 7 virtual machine as the SSH server.
 The Ubuntu Xenial virtual machine will therefore be our SSH client.
-However, it doesn't particularly matter which operating system is the client and which the server.
-All that matters to consider a given machine as "an SSH server" is that the SSH server application is running on it.
-This same logic holds for the client: wherever the `ssh` client program was run is said to be acting as the client.
+However, it doesn't particularly matter which operating system or even which machine is the client and which the server.
+When talking about servers and clients (any servers and clients, not just SSH) all that matters is that the server application is running.
+Wherever the server application is running is called "the server."
+This same logic holds for the client: wherever the `ssh` client program is run is said to be "the client."
+A single machine can thus be both a server and a client at the same time simply by running both the server application and a corresponding client application on it.
+Even in this case, however, we still speak about "the server" and "the client" as distinct entities.

 Let's have a look around our SSH server first.